lumapu/ahoy/Getting_Started.md

 IRQ  D0 (GPIO16 - no IRQ!)
 ```

-IMPORTANT: From development version 108/release 0.6.0 onwards, also MISO, MOSI, and SCLK
+**IMPORTANT**: Starting from development version 108/release 0.6.0, MISO, MOSI, and SCLK are also included.
-are configurable.
-On new installations, their defaults are correct for most ESP32 boards.
+   For most ESP32 boards, the default settings are correct on new installations.
-These pins cannot be configured for ESP82xx boards, as this chip cannot move them elsewhere.
+However, it is not possible to configure these pins for ESP82xx boards, as they cannot be moved elsewhere.

-If you are upgrading an existing install though, you might see that these pins are set to '0' in the web GUI.
+If you are upgrading an existing installation, you may notice that the pins are set to '0' in the web GUI, which will prevent communication with the NRF module.
-Communication with the NRF module wont work.
-For upgrading an existing installations, set MISO=19, MOSI=23, SCLK=18 in the settings.
+To resolve this, set MISO=19, MOSI=23, SCLK=18 in the settings.
 This is the correct default for most ESP32 boards.
-On ESP82xx, simply saving the settings without changes should suffice.
+For ESP82xx, simply saving the settings without changes should suffice.
 Save and reboot.

 ## Flash the Firmware on your Ahoy DTU Hardware

-Once your Hardware is ready to run, you need to flash the Ahoy DTU Firmware to your Board.
+After preparing your hardware, you must flash the Ahoy DTU Firmware to your board.
-You can either build your own using your own configuration or use one of our pre-compiled generic builds.
+You can either create your own firmware using your configuration or use one of our pre-compiled generic builds.

+Are you ready to flash?
+Then go to next Step here.

 ### Flash from your browser (easy)

 The easiest step for you is to flash online.
 A browser MS Edge or Google Chrome is required.
 [Here you go](https://ahoydtu.de/web_install/)

-### Compiling your own Version
+### Compiling your own Version (expert)

-This information suits you if you want to configure and build your own firmware.
+This information is for those who wish to configure and build their own firmware.

-This code comes to you as a **PlatformIO** project and can be compiled using the **PlatformIO** Addon.<br/>
+The code is provided as a PlatformIO project and can be compiled using the PlatformIO Addon.
-Visual Studio Code, AtomIDE and other IDE's support the PlatformIO Addon.<br/>
+The PlatformIO Addon is supported by Visual Studio Code, AtomIDE, and other IDEs.
-If you do not want to compile your own build, you can use one of our ready-to-flash binaries.
+If you do not wish to compile your own build, you can use one of our pre-compiled binaries.

-##### Optional Configuration before compilation

-- number of supported inverters (set to 3 by default) `config.h`
-- DTU radio id `config.h` (default = 1234567801)
-- unformatted list in webbrowser `/livedata` `config.h`, `LIVEDATA_VISUALIZED`

-Alternativly, instead of modifying `config.h`, `config_override_example.h` can be copied to `config_override.h` and customized.
-config_override.h is excluded from version control and stays local.

 #### Using a ready-to-flash binary using nodemcu-pyflasher